 Become an expert in using advanced technologies to develop custom, high-quality parts, from electric vehicles to pharmaceuticals to medical equipment and devices.

-Biotech careers are focused on the application of the biological sciences, biochemistry and genetics in the development and production of new agricultural, pharmaceutical and industrial products.
+Biotechnology careers are focused on applying biological sciences, biochemistry and genetics to develop and produce new products for the agricultural, pharmaceutical and industrial sectors.

 Sharpen your business acumen, build managerial skills or become an entrepreneur.